intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ### 3. Launching Service
 This section is about how to start and stop Cluster Serving.

 #### Start
 You can use following command to start Cluster Serving.
 ```
 cluster-serving-start
 ```
-Use `cluster-serving-start -p 5` to start Cluster Serving with Flink parallelism 5.

-Use `cluster-serving-start -c config_path` to path config path `config_path` to Cluster Serving manually.
+Normally, when calling `cluster-serving-start`, your `config.yaml` should be in current directory.
+You can also use `cluster-serving-start -c config_path` to pass config path `config_path` to Cluster Serving manually.

 #### Stop
 You can use Flink UI in `localhost:8081` by default, to cancel your Cluster Serving job.